lottapispa/Connect-Four-tiralabra/documentation/weeklyreport7.md

 | total: | x

 ### Progress
 Core functionality is done.
-The program is a bit slow right now.
+The program is too slow right now.
 Testing isn't where I would like it to be.

 ### Problems
 I spent a lot of time debugging.
 The player won after the first move and after printing the rack, I saw that the program had been changing the real rack instead of the copy.
 Finally realized the problem was that I needed to make a deep copy instead of a shallow copy because my rack is a nested list.
 After that i realized the list was still a little crooked, because the letters were wider than the number zeros, so I thought about how to fix that and found a way to print the list without the quotes so the rack is straight.

+### Next
+I need to find the bottleneck in my code and improve the time complexity.